Energize-Andover/Problematic-Rooms/README.md

-# EnergizeOffenderRooms
+# Problematic-Rooms
-This is a server program to detect rooms at AHS that need to be fixed...
-It finds the rooms using CO2 and Temperature...
+This is a server program to detect rooms at AHS that have poor CO2 and heat ventilation by keeping track of their temperature and CO2 levels over an